nazrulworld/fhirpath/README.rst

         :target: https://www.hl7.org/fhir/fhirpath.html
         :alt: HL7® FHIR®

-FHIRPath_ (STU1) implementation in Python.
+FHIRPath_ Normative Release (v2.0.0) implementation in Python.
 This library is built in ORM_ like approach.
 Our goal is to make 100% (as much as possible)
-FHIRPath_ (STU1) specification compliance product.
+FHIRPath_ Normative Release (v2.0.0) specification compliance product.

 * Supports FHIR® ``STU3`` and ``R4``.
 * Supports multiple provider´s engine.
 Now Plone_ & guillotina_ framework powered providers `fhirpath-guillotina`_ and `collective.fhirpath`_ respectively are supported and more coming soon.